Which employers are covered by the General Data Protection Regulation (GDPR)?

 If a company, regardless of its location, has EU- or UK-based employees whose behaviour it “monitors” (see below) it will need to comply with the GDPR regarding its processing of those employees’ personal data.
 “Monitoring” is not defined in the GDPR itself but is likely to cover the normal day-to-day tracking of employees’ activities most, if not all, employers undertake in respect of their employees, for example, in order to take disciplinary, performance or other employment-related actions.

-Given the technologies employers use, and require EU- and UK-based employees to use, in the workplace, employers with EU-based employees should assume that they are covered by the GDPR.
+Given the technologies employers use, and require EU- and UK-based employees to use, in the workplace, employers with EU- and UK-based employees should assume that they are covered by the GDPR.
 This means that companies based outside the EU and the UK will need to comply with the GDPR in respect of their EU- and UK-based employees, even though they may have no corporate presence there.
-Such companies must appoint EU and UK representatives established in one of the EU Member States where they have EU-based employees and the UK.
+Such companies must appoint EU and UK representatives established in, respectively, one of the EU Member States where they have EU-based employees and the UK.

 What do employers need to do?